What is Adverbial Modifier of a Sentence

 The questions that adverbial modifiers answer depend on their specific type (manner, time, place, frequency, etc.).

-Here are sentences and corresponding questions as examples for different types of adverbial modifiers:
+Here are sentences and corresponding questions as examples of different types of adverbial modifiers:

 Time: